 Felony DUI School requirements | Details |

 “Status check” meetings with the judge | These meetings start weekly.
-But as the defendant successfully works through the program, these meetings dwindle to once every 3 months.
-In Clark County, the Serious Offenders Program meets on Thursdays. |
+As you work through the program, these meetings dwindle to once every 3 months.
+In Clark County, FDUI meets on Thursdays. |

-House arrest (“residential confinement”) for at least the first 6 months of the program | The defendant may leave home for work and any DUI Court obligations.
-The defendant may also have to wear a SCRAM device (pictured above) that monitors whether he/she has had alcohol. |
+House arrest (“residential confinement”) for at least the first 6 months of the program | You may leave home for work and any DUI Court obligations.
+You may also have to wear a SCRAM device that monitors whether you ingested alcohol. |

-An ignition interlock device installed in all the defendant’s cars for at least 1 year. | Also called a “breath interlock device (BID)”, this device is installed in the defendant’s car and notifies authorities if the driver’s breath test detects a blood alcohol content of .02 or above. |
+An ignition interlock device installed in all your cars for at least 1 year. | Also called a “breath interlock device (BID)”, this device is installed in your car and notifies authorities if your breath test detects a blood alcohol content of 0.02% or above. |

-Group counseling such as Alcoholics Anonymous as well as individual counseling. | Counseling usually meets twice a week, but over time it may be reduced to weekly. |
+Group counseling/support group meetings such as Alcoholics Anonymous as well as individual mental health counseling. | Counseling usually meets twice a week, but over time it may be reduced to weekly. |

-Periodic alcohol testing | The judge and case manager determine the frequency. |
+Periodic alcohol testing (urine) | The judge and case manager determine the frequency. |

-Other terms individual to the specific defendant | For example, the judge may also give the defendant a curfew and suspend his/her driver’s license. |
+Other terms individual to you | For example, the judge may also give you a curfew and suspend your driver’s license. |

-If the defendant successfully completes all the terms of the Serious Offenders Program, his/her felony DUI charge will be reduced to a misdemeanor second-time DUI conviction.5 Judges may even throw mini-ceremonies, where the court staff applauds the DUI School “graduates,” and everyone feasts on cupcakes.
+Judges may even throw mini-ceremonies where the court staff applauds all the new DUI School “graduates,” and everyone feasts on cupcakes.
 At one ceremony, a judge rewarded a new graduate who had struggled with the program by allowing her to smash a cake in his face.6

 5. How do I apply?